-The average commute time in the Tucson Metropolitan Statistical Area (MSA) was 24.4 minutes in 2015.
-Tucson tied Las Vegas for fifth out of 12 western MSAs, among which Salt Lake City and Colorado Springs MSAs placed first at 22.6 minutes, while the Denver MSA placed last at 27.2 minutes.
-Tucson enjoyed slightly shorter commute times that the state of Arizona or the U.S., whose averages were 24.8 and 25.9 minutes, respectively.
-From 2000 to 2015, the trend in overall commute times has remained constant across Tucson, the state, and the nation.
+The average commute time in the Tucson Metropolitan Statistical Area (MSA) was 24.4 minutes in 2016.
+Tucson tied Las Vegas for fifth out of 12 western MSAs, among which the Salt Lake City MSA placed first at 22.5 minutes, while the Denver MSA placed last at 27.3 minutes.
+Tucson enjoyed slightly shorter commute times than the state of Arizona or the U.S., whose averages were 24.9 and 26.1 minutes, respectively.
+From 2000 to 2016, the trend in overall commute times has remained constant across Tucson, the state, and the nation.

 Why is it important?

 The duration of one’s journey to work is an indicator that reflects both quality of life and economic well-being.
 Longer commute times are often indicative of a spatial mismatch between jobs and housing - a phenomenon that can especially impact low-income households, as their geographic mobility may be limited.
 Long commute times can also result from high housing costs, poorly planned transportation networks, and local regulatory policies such as exclusionary zoning.

 In 2016, the mean commute time in the Tucson MSA was 24.4 minutes, 0.5 minutes shorter than the statewide average for Arizona at 24.9 minutes.
 Both Tucson and Arizona enjoy shorter commute times than the national average which was 26.1 minutes.

 What are the key trends?

 Commute times in the Tucson MSA, Arizona and the U.S. have seen little change since 2000.
 Tucson’s commute time of 24.4 minutes is shorter than Arizona or the U.S., which have remained relatively constant, near 24.9 and 26.0 minutes, respectively.